© Madlen Rogge

 Short facts

 In May 1808, Caspar David Friedrich set off on a hike in Bohemian Switzerland.
-His destination was the Prebischtor area, where he wanted to see the Rosenberg and Kaltenberg mountains up close.
-He travelled for three days and drew four sketches on one sheet of paper.
+His destination was the Prebischtor area so that he could see the Rosenberg and Kaltenberg mountains up close.
+He walked for three days and drew four sketches on one sheet of paper.
 Friedrich had climbed the Winterberg, crossed the Bohemian border and hiked on towards the Prebischtor.
 This was the usual route of the Fremdenweg at the time.
-Find out more about Caspar David Friedrich in Saxon Switzerland

-Hiking tip: To Prebischtor
+To Prebischtor

 On the map